ai4society/GenAIResultsComparator/README.md

    uv venv
    # Activate the environment
    source .venv/bin/activate  # On Windows: .venv\Scripts\activate
-    # Install the package in editable mode with all development dependencies
+   # Install the package in editable mode with all development dependencies (includes all optional features)
    uv pip install -e ".[dev]"
    ```

    _If you don't want to use `uv`,_ you can install the dependencies with the following commands: